 A few universal tips:

-• You’re not broken.
-You’re human—and attachment wounding doesn’t disqualify you from love.
+- You’re not broken.
+You’re human and attachment pain doesn’t disqualify you from love.
 It just means you’re learning how to do it with more awareness.

-The end of a relationship may feel like a collapse—but it can also be a beginning.
-A place to rewrite the story, gently and intentionally.
+The end of a relationship may feel like a collapse but it can also be a beginning.